-Try Free
+Try Playground

 Show / Hide Table of Contents

-Setup OleDb Environment
+Setup OleDb Database Dependency Environment [Deprecated]

 OleDb Dependency uses the concept of polling.
-In order to use polling, make sure that trigger is supported by your data source.
+In order to use polling, make sure that the trigger is supported by your data source.

-Step 1: Create Table in Database
+Step 1: Create a Table in the Database

 • cache_key